 The down-the-street local church is not the only show in town anymore.
-We are able to enjoy faith-building messages, listen to the latest Christian music, and explore the rich diversity and variety found in the most noted Christian gatherings, all on our computer or mobile device.
+We are able to enjoy faith-building messages, listen to the latest Christian music, and explore the rich diversity and variety found in the most noted Christian gatherings, all with the click of the mouse or the touch of a button.

 Many local church pastors now say, "The world is my parish," just as did the horseback-riding evangelist, John Wesley.
 But they mean this without ever going out of their own studio or auditorium!
-Some are communicating to tens of thousands.
+Some are communicating to millions.

-It is not unusual for savvy web users to feed from many sources-any day, all day!
-Some listen to Christian radio every waking moment.
+It is not unusual for savvy web users to feed from many sources during a given week.
+Avid cable television viewers can watch the world's premium communicators on almost any day!
+Some listen to Christian radio all day long.
 In fact, you can hear and see Christian leaders on your handheld media device while eating a hamburger in the local fast food restaurant.